-A Debt Management Plan is not a formal insolvency procedure and as such your name is not included on any formal register.
-This means that no-one will find out that you are in the Plan unless you chose to tell them.
+A Debt Management Plan is not a formal insolvency procedure.
+As such your name is not included on any formal register.
+No-one will find out that you are in the Plan unless you chose to tell them.

 2. Debt payments reduced to an affordable amount

-3. Debt Management Plan payments can be changed at any time
+3. Flexibility – Agreement can be changed at any time

 You do not have to include all of your creditors in a DMP.
-If you want to leave a creditor out of the arrangement and continue to pay them as normal you can do so.
-Having said that it is normally recommended that all creditors are included in the plan.
+You can leave a debt out of the arrangement if you want to.
+However this is not necessarily recommended.

 6. No obligation to release equity from your property

-Homeowners will often chose a DMP to help resolve a debt problem because there is no obligation to release equity from your property.
+Homeowners often chose a a debt management plan because there is no obligation to release equity from your property.
 However you may still wish to do so to enable you to repay your creditors more quickly if you have the opportunity.